 Richard Maurice Mahoney Sr., 72,

-To send flowers in memory of Richard Maurice ""Toughy"" Mahoney Sr., please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Richard Maurice ""Toughy"" Mahoney Sr., please visit our Heartfelt Sympathies Store.

 Of Natick, formerly of Waltham closed his eyes peacefully Thursday evening at Care One of Newton with his wife Jeananne and children Jocelyn & Shamus, and his brother Francis by his side.

 Born in Waltham he attended school here and moved to Gloucester for a period of time eventually settling and purchasing his home in Natick.

 Growing up in Waltham he made habit of making friends wherever he went, quick to stick up for whomever, whenever, he had the nickname “Toughy” Mahoney, and during his life he overcame personal addiction and spent the last 40 years counseling and helping others and who have been afflicted with addiction, his full time job was NFI ShelterCare who contracts with the Commonwealth of Mass of Middleton & Peabody and had founded KidsCare a program he directed our of ShelterCare that helped counsel at risk youngsters.

 In addition to dedicating his life to helping others overcome addiction he spent time assisting others wherever he found a need, he was a friend of Bill’s for more than 44 years, and he kept connected to his Waltham Roots by supporting and assisting the Hurley House, the stop for those who are in rccovery, in so many ways.

 He loved dancing, and motorcycling.
 He was a member of the Teamster Horseman Motorcycle Association, Chapter # 10 East.

 Jeananne described Richard as her world, while others refer to him as compassionate, A great beacon as the power of example.
 His family is worried that Dunkin’s Stock price is certain to drop because Richard had to be their best customer !